Table of Contents

 Getting to Mount Kelimutu

 It is a great stop for trekkers.
-You find a good number of accommodations, like guest houses for budgeted stay and hotels and different choices of dining.
-In fact, you must spend one night in this town before undertaking the trek to the summit: it will provide the time needed for acclimatization and preparation.
+You find a good number of accommodations, like guest houses for budgeted stays and hotels, and different choices of dining.
+You must spend one night in this town before undertaking the trek to the summit: it will provide the time needed for acclimatization and preparation.

 Hiking Trails Around Mount Kelimutu